-If you do anything repetitive or non-ergonomic (such as typing, slouching, stressing a deadline, etc), it becomes physically reinforced…every 19 minutes, by the same material that comprises scar tissue!
+If you do anything repetitive or non-ergonomic (things like typing, slouching, stressing a deadline, etc), it becomes physically reinforced…every 19 minutes, by the same material that comprises scar tissue!
 Essentially, your body attempts to change its shape to accommodate what you do on the daily.
 And after a knot of scar tissue builds up, but you keep doing that same activity, the muscles nearby are then recruited for help, thereby ‘gluing’ several muscle groups together.
 This can affect your range of motion, and eventually lead to blocked nerve pathways, or ‘pinching.’
+Yikes!

 And when you work out with an ‘adapted’ body, your muscles are not performing according to their individual function, but are often relying on other muscles, either the ones that they are ‘glued’ to, or on muscles that are forced to compensate by being active in their stead.
 This can lead to further compensation, over/underdevelopment, imbalance, and injury.